mskVitalii/mskVitalii/README.md

 I elaborate business logic and develop suitable tech solutions

-Right now I am looking for a Go backend vacancy to develop web apps, microservices or infrastructure
+Right now I am looking for a vacancy to develop web apps, microservices and infrastructure

 #### Most notable experience:
 - highload at OZON